Piaski, Świdnik County

 Piaski ([ˈpjaskʲi]), formerly Piaski Luterskie, is a town in Poland at the Giełczew river.
 The town's population is about 2,660 (2004).
 Administratively it belongs to Świdnik County of the Lublin Voivodeship.
-It lies 16 km southeast of Świdnik.

 History

 The first mention of the village located near the site of the current town and called Pogorzały Staw comes from the 1401 document.
 The first specific mention of Piaski occurs in the Latin chronicle of Jan Długosz from 1470 which calls the town "Pyassek alias Gyelczew" (alias here meaning formerly), where Giełczew is the name of another local village.
 Based on this evidence, it is thought that the town of Piaski came into existence some time in the first half of the 15th century on the lands formerly belonging to those two villages.
 Administratively, Piaski was located in the Lublin Voivodeship in the Lesser Poland Province of the Polish Crown.
 In 1509 Polish King Sigismund I the Old established two annual fairs in Piaski, as well as weekly markets.
 As a result of the Reformation, in the 16th century, apart from the Catholic church, there were three Protestant churches in the town: Calvinist, Arian, and Lutheran.
 In the 16th and 17th centuries a significant part of the town's population was Protestant, hence it became known as Piaski Luterskie (Lutheran).

 In 1795 during the Third Partition of Poland, the town became part of Habsburg Austria.
 Following the Austro-Polish War of 1809, it passed to the short-lived Polish Duchy of Warsaw, before becoming part of Congress Poland under Russian rule from 1815 onward.
 The town saw a significant influx of Jewish settlers as a result of Russian discriminatory policies, and the Jewish community grew to eventually constitute two thirds of the town's population.
 In 1869 Piaski lost its municipal rights as punishment for the January Uprising.
 After World War I, since 1918 it has belonged to reconstituted sovereign Poland, and then Polish cultural life was revived.
 After the Polish decisive victory in the Battle of Warsaw (1920) against the invading Russians, the Polish Riflemen's Association was established for local youth.
 Its pupils later joined the Polish underground resistance movement, including the Home Army, during the German occupation of Poland in World War II.
-In 1921, Piaski had 2,674 Jews among its 3,974 inhabitants.
+According to the 1921 census, the town had a population of 3,974, 67.1% Jewish and 32.8% Polish.